 Making the Most of Alzheimer's Caregiving at Home

 Caring for someone you love who has Alzheimer's is a big step that can be both rewarding and challenging.
-There are many changes to anticipate, and because the condition is progressive, as needs change, modifications must be made.
+There are many changes to anticipate.
+Because the condition is progressive, as needs change, modifications must be made.
 Choosing to keep your loved one in their own home or your home (if those are different) is an important decision along the caregiving pathway.

 Making active choices will help to offer the best care and do the best job of taking care of yourself.
 It is essential to good caregiving.
-Providing care in an optimal way for each person with Alzheimer's involves a number of evaluation steps to ensure both that person's health, safety, and welfare and your own.
+Providing care in an optimal way for each person with Alzheimer's involves a number of evaluation steps to ensure both that person's health, safety, and welfare, as well as your own.

 Understand how much care is needed

 Make a list of all the tasks you do during the day and at night.
 You can break them down into personal care, companionship and supervision, homemaking, and skilled services.
-Once you understand how much you are doing, it may be time to evaluate what kind of assistance you require.
-That could be in the form of home services from an aide, friend, volunteer, or family member.
+Once you understand how much you are doing, it may be time to evaluate what kind of help you need.
+That could be in the form of home services from an aide, friend, volunteer, or family member.1-3

 Remember that sharing responsibilities with others will allow you to have a break and keep up with your work, family, and other responsibilities.
 Be creative and flexible in the ways you ask for help.